Emmotes/ic_spoilers/docs/cazrin.md

     "id": 2422,
     "flavour_text": "",
     "description": {
-        "desc": "When Uggie is with Cazrin, In Search of Knowledge's per-Book bonus for Sunny Disposition is increased by $amount%."
+        "desc": "When Uggie is with Cazrin, In Search of Knowledge's per-Book bonus for Sunny Disposition is increased by $amount___2%."
     },
     "effect_keys": [
         {